 Once you get your pack, you pick a theme and usually you can customize it to include elements that are unique to your brand.
 If you’re not convinced that you have the knowledge of coding and the background to excel with a WordPress.org site, then this could be the choice for you.

-WordPress.com has it’s own selection of prices to consider, starting at around $3 per month – which is great for beginners.
+WordPress.com has two pricing plans to consider, the Free Plan and the Pro Plan at $15 per month – which is great for beginners.
 Because everything you need to blog is already included, this is a great option for beginners.
 However, it’s worth noting that the eCommerce capabilities with WordPress.com are quite limited.

-Although WordPress.com seems more expensive at first, it is a little easier to launch a website with this service if you have no prior coding knowledge.
+Although WordPress.com seems more limited at first, it is a little easier to launch a website with this service if you have no prior coding knowledge.

 👉 The following guide will help to guide you through the process of choosing between WordPress.org and WordPress.com.